Cooperative: Origins and history

 The International Cooperative Alliance was the first international association formed (1895) by the cooperative movement.
 It includes the World Council of Credit Unions.
-The International Cooperative Alliance was founded in London, England on 19 August 1895 during the 1st Cooperative Congress.
+The International Cooperative Alliance was founded in London on 19 August 1895 during the 1st Cooperative Congress.
 In attendance were delegates from cooperatives from Argentina, Australia, Belgium, England, Denmark, France, Germany, Holland, India, Italy, Switzerland, Serbia, and the US.
 A second organization formed later in Germany: the International Raiffeisen Union.
 In the United States, the National Cooperative Business Association (NCBA CLUSA; the abbreviation of the organization retains the initials of its former name, Cooperative League of the USA) serves as the sector's oldest national membership association.
 It is dedicated to ensuring that cooperative businesses have the same opportunities as other businesses operating in the country and that consumers have access to cooperatives in the marketplace.

 In 1945 Artturi Ilmari Virtanen received the Nobel Prize in Chemistry for his invention of the AIV silage.
 This invention improved milk production and created a method of preserving butter, the AIV salt, which led to increased Finnish butter exports.
 He had started his career in chemistry in Valio, a cooperative of dairy farmers in which he headed the research department for 50 years and where all his major inventions were first put to practice.

 Cooperative banks were first to adopt online banking.
 Stanford Federal Credit Union was the first financial institution to offer online internet banking services to all of its members in October 1994.
 In 1996 OP Financial Group, also a cooperative bank, became the second online bank in the world and the first in Europe.

 By 2004 a new association focused on worker co-ops was founded, the United States Federation of Worker Cooperatives.
+The cooperative movement has been fueled globally by ideas of economic democracy.
+In an economic democracy, decision-making power is expanded from a small minority of corporate shareholders to a large majority of public stakeholders.
+An early vision of an economic democracy was the co-operative commonwealth, publicized by Laurence Gronlund in the late 1800s.